Welcoming the Stranger

 Refugee Coffee Hour

-Every Wednesday afternoon from 15h to17h, a warm, welcoming environment led by volunteers.
-Come for tea and coffee and stay for friendly conversation opportunities in French.
+Every Wednesday afternoon from 15h to17h and every Thursday afternoon from 14.30-18h, a warm, welcoming environment led by volunteers.
+Come for tea and coffee and stay for friendly conversation opportunities in French and English.

 Gentle yoga for refugee women